 I also wish there was a way that this could have been done without there being a right side and a wrong side (the side where the pick-up ridge can be seen.)
 For items like scarves and blankets, I want them to be completely reversible because that is the way they are used in real life.
 It is a minor thing, but if you know of a way around it, please tell me.
 I have seen where people sew a backing onto baby blankets to hide the wrong side of the knitted fabric, but I had no desire to sew each of those corners.
 Besides, I didn’t have access to a sewing machine at the time.

-2 thoughts on “A Different Corner
+2 responses to “A Different Corner”

-1. WOW!!!
+WOW!!!
 That is one gorgeous blanket!
 I know what you mean about the “reversible” issue, I struggle with it, too.
 I’m sure mother and child will be immensely impressed.

-2. That is stunning.
+That is stunning.
 I love how you used primary colours.
 I just can’t tell you how much baby colours repulse me.